 Section 4.F.1: Student Eligibility and Enrollment Preferences: The School agrees to enroll an eligible student by accepting a timely application, unless the number of applications exceed the stated capacity of the School, class, grade, level or building as agreed to in Appendix 1.
-In such case, all applicants shall have an equal chance of being admitted through a random selection process, in accordance with enrollment preferences identified in the Application and applicable laws.
-The School's enrollment plan shall be comply with the following eligibility and enrollment considerations:
+In such case, all applicants shall have an equal chance of being admitted through a random selection process.
+In future years, the time frame for accepting applications shall be mutually agreed to by the Sponsor and the School.
+The School's enrollment plan shall comply with the following eligibility and enrollment considerations:

-Section 4.F.1.a: Equal Enrollment Opportunities: Students requiring services from an Exceptional Student Education (ESE) program as well as students requiring services from English for Speakers of Other Languages (ESOL) programs shall have equal opportunities of being selected for enrollment in the School.
+Section 4.F.1.a: Equal Enrollment Opportunities: Students requiring services from an Exceptional Student Education program as well as students requiring services from English for Speakers of Other Languages (ESOL) programs shall have equal opportunities of being selected for enrollment in the School.
 The School agrees to enroll any eligible student who submits a timely and completed application.
 However, if the number of applications exceeds the capacity of a program, class, grade level, or building all eligible applicants shall have an equal chance of being admitted through a random selection process that complies with Florida law and all applicable desegregation court orders, and/or settlement stipulations, Sponsor assignment plan/policies, voluntary school choice plans, and conditions relating to maintenance of appropriate student population that reflects the diversity of the community in which the School is located;